arkodyuti/hackathon-hackbook/README.md

 ## Microsoft Docs 📄
 [docs.microsoft.com](https://docs.microsoft.com/?WT.mc_id=-github-arsaha) is the home for Microsoft documentation for end users, developers, and IT professionals.
 Check out our quickstarts, tutorials, API reference, and code examples.

 ## Ask the developer 😎
 Have a question while hacking on Azure, ask here [aka.ms/HN/QnA](https://aka.ms/HN/QnA)

+## AWS to Azure services comparison ☁️☁️
+This section will help you understand how Microsoft Azure services compare to Amazon Web Services (AWS).
+Whether you are planning a multicloud solution with Azure and AWS, or migrating to Azure, you can compare the IT capabilities of Azure and AWS services in all categories.
+Learn more [here](https://aka.ms/HN/aws-azure-comparison)

 ## Sign-up for the Microsoft.Source Newsletter 📑